Combined Studies MA (General) January 2025 or September 2025 entry

-The MA Combined Studies degree is designed specifically for those returning to education after a significant break.
+The Combined Studies MA (General) degree is designed specifically for those returning to education after a significant break.
 Delivered on a part-time basis in the evening, this course is ideal for those who may have other commitments which prevent them from undertaking full-time study.

 Duration